Back to the 80s... The Totally Awesome Musical!

 Start with coffee, weather checks, lake light, and a slower pace before the roads and tracks pull you west.

 Fern, moss, river stone, and beech forest set the tone.
-Rain is not a problem here.
-It is part of the show.
+Rain is part of Fiordland, but heavy rain can affect roads, tracks, visibility, and activities, so check current advice.

 The Milford Road changes quickly: valley floor, mirror lakes, rock walls, cloud, kea country, and the Homer Tunnel.